lukegiuff/ObsessedWithSuccess/content/pages/home.md

 ---
 title: Obsessed With Success
-description: Built by TEST Operators, Driven by Results.
+description: Built by Operators, Driven by Results.
 We are Obsessed With Your Success!
 featured_image: /assets/images/newhero.jpg
 ---
 # Built by Operators, Driven by Results